-- Help inflexible participants by introducing the “static and relax” technique: Support a body part with the strap, minimizing stress to other areas, and breathe deeply.
+- Help inflexible participants by introducing the “static and relax” technique: Support a body part with the strap, minimize stress to other areas, and breathe deeply.

 - Work functionally through a range of motion.
 While supporting an area of the body with the strap, rotate and add a minimal amount of pressure.
 Keep movements small at first, then go larger (reverse direction, too), unilaterally or bilaterally, depending on the exercise.

-- From seated or standing position, hold strap very wide, one end in each hand, both arms down, on outside of thighs.
+- From a seated or standing position, hold the strap very wide, one end in each hand, both arms down, on the outside of the thighs.
 Keep arms straight; do not lock elbows.

-- Pull strap apart slightly and raise arms up and overhead, ending with arms behind lower back.
+- Pull the strap apart slightly and raise arms up and overhead, ending with arms behind the lower back.

-- Do not allow body to waiver or squirm during rotation; maintain great upper-body posture.
+- Do not allow the body to waiver or squirm during rotation; maintain great upper-body posture.

-- Ensure that strap moves evenly on both sides.
+- Ensure that the strap moves evenly on both sides.
 This should be challenging, not painful.

 - Regression: Widen grip.
 Progression: Shorten grip.